 - The waterproof coating or seam sealant has worn away.

-Another thing to note that some poly-cotton or canvas tents may have slightly leaky seams the first time out, and the material & stitching has yet to settle (well, this is what one manufacturer reported anyway).
+Another thing to note is that some poly-cotton or canvas tents may have slightly leaky seams the first time out, and the material and stitching have yet to settle.

 Fixing a small leaking seam is easy.

 If it happens when you are camping, then sometimes (if it's not too wet) a bit of gaffa tape could be enough to reduce the problem.

 But for a more permanent treatment, you can get some tent seam sealant.

 This must be applied when it is dry.